-Polar questions Polar questions also disallow fronting of det, as shown in (23).
+Polar interrogatives also disallow fronting of det, as shown in (19).

-- (23) Ja febrilsk ædru og spurgte om jeg kunne [låne hende nogle penge]. yes agitatedly sober and asked whether I could lend her some money Yes, she was sober but agitated and asked whether I could lend her some money. - a.
-"Gjorde du det?" spørger Mette.
-[P311] did you DET asks Mette Did you, Mette asks - b. \ "Det gjorde du?" spørger Mette.
+- (19) Ja febrilsk ædru og spurgte om jeg kunne [låne hende nogle penge]. yes agitatedly sober and asked whether I could lend her some money 'Yes, she was sober but agitated and asked whether I could lend her some money.'

+- (a) "Gjorde du det?" spørger Mette.

+did you DET asks Mette

+'Did you?, Mette asks.'

+- (b) \"Det gjorde du?" spørger Mette.

 DET did you asks Mette

-Fronting of det, as in (23b), is possible under a declarative interpretation, but not with an interrogative interpretation.
-The relevant factor here is that Danish polar questions require a (phonologically) empty initial position and hence det cannot front.
-Some analyses assume that initial position is empty in polar questions (Diderichsen 1968:162); others that initial position is occupied by a null question operator (Vikner 1995:49, following Baker's (1970) original analysis of English).
+The relevant factor here is that Danish polar interrogatives require a (phonologically) empty initial position and hence det cannot front.
+Some analyses assume that the initial position is empty in polar interrogatives (Diderichsen 1968: 162); others assume that the initial position is occupied by a null question operator (Vikner 1995: 49, following Baker's 1970 original analysis of English).
 The analysis I develop later in the paper is compatible with either assumption.
-The important point here is that the syntax of polar questions make demands on initial position, which exclude det-fronting.
-Hence det surfaces in situ as shown in (23a).
+The important point here is that the syntax of polar interrogatives makes demands on the initial position that preclude det-fronting.
+Hence det surfaces in situ, as shown in (19a).